tingerrr/typst-test/README.md

 a `out/<test>`, `ref/<test>` and `diff/<test>` are created if they don't already exist.
 Then the test is compiled using typst and the outputs in `out/<test>` and `ref/<test>` are compared.

-If any test fails, the program currently crashes with a `todo!` panic.
-Once the initial feature set is finished it, will gracefully list all failed tests, in which stage they failed and related information, as well as creating a visual diff inside `diff/<test>`.

 The name is currently a placeholder and the delegation of compilation to `typst` as a binary keeps the project simple for now.
 This may change in the future.